NFSFU234FormValidation/nfsfu234-form-validation/CODE_OF_CONDUCT.md

 ## Reporting Violations

-If you experience or witness any behavior that violates this code of conduct, please report it immediately to nf.validator234@gmail.com.
+If you experience or witness any behavior that violates this code of conduct, please report it immediately to nf.validator234@gmail.com or any of social media handles.
 All reports will be taken seriously and will be handled with discretion and confidentiality.

 ## Enforcement